-Pictures from the third round this morning: Continue reading
+Pictures from the third round in Lee Valley: Continue reading

-Pictures from Lee Valley on Sunday afternoon: Continue reading
+Pictures from Lee Valley this afternoon: Continue reading

 The wind is blowing but with the storm due to pass early tomorrow morning, the stage is now set for a great weekend in Lee Valley.
 “It’s all systems go” was the word from Tournament Director Vincent Drinan this afternoon as the final preparations were made for the Boylesports Lee Valley Senior Scratch Cup.
 Many of the visiting golfers traveled to Cork today with a large number playing a few holes in preparation for tomorrow.